Rotavirus Infection in Children

 How can I help prevent rotavirus in my child?

-If your child has rotavirus, he or she may not be able to attend daycare or school while ill.
-If your child is in the hospital, he or she will be kept away from other children to prevent spread of the virus.
+If your child has rotavirus, they may not be able to attend daycare or school while ill.
+If your child is in the hospital, they will be kept away from other children to prevent spread of the virus.

 At home, good handwashing is important to prevent spread of the disease.
 To help prevent spread of the illness: